cloud-copy/core/README.md

 Created workflow "test-info"
 ```

-A workflow to copy data from a "staging" database to a "local" database every hour:
+A workflow to copy data from a "staging" database to a "test" database every hour:
 ``` bash
 $ cat test-copy.yaml